Kaminyou/Multithread-files-finder/README.md

 # Multithread-files-finder
 Given a prefix list, find files match to each prefix with Trie (multithreading).
+Matching for all prefixes in prefix list for one file name is in O(L), where L denotes the # of chars of the file name.

 ## Usage
 ### Preparation